PimmyTrousers/pastescraper/README.md

 // start scraping
 err = scraper.start(context.Background(), time.Second * 10)
 ```
+## Getting Started

 The easiest way to get started is to setup a local ELK instance with something like [this](https://github.com/deviantony/docker-elk), and fill in the following information for the configuration file.
+Of course, ELK is not required and can be run without.
+For recommended values, I would set maxqueuesize to 100.

 ```yaml
 outputdir: "./pastes"